-We will hold our Annual Chapter Meeting at historic Caples House Museum complex in Columbia City.
-The meeting will be in the Knapp Social Center where will hold a memorial service for those members we have lost in the past year along our business meeting with annual reports.
-Please plan to extend your visit to tour the grounds, including Dr. Charles Caples residence, a doll museum as our chapter owned parks - the Ruth Rose Richardson Memorial Park and Pixie Park.
+We will hold our annual meeting at historic Caples House Museum Complex in Columbia City.
+The meeting will be in the Knapp Social Center.
+We will hold a memorial service for those members we have lost in the past year, along with our business meeting and annual reports.
+Please plan to extend your visit to tour the grounds, including Dr. Charles Caples residence, a doll museum as our chapter-owned parks - the Ruth Rose Richardson Memorial Park and Pixie Park.
 Lunch will be hosted by the Mount St. Helen's Chapter for $22.00.
-Our program will be Women of the Mayflower which details some history of the sailing of the Mayflower, the challenges and perils the 102 passengers endured, and ending with what is known of twelve of the Women of the Mayflower.
+For our program, volunteer museum docents will share how they help to share and preserve the history of our OSSDAR museums.

 |Pvt.
 Zebulon Alphine||Massachusetts|